szvitek/demo-webshop/README.md

     php bin/console server:start
     ```

-Now the demo application is ready to use at your localhost you can see more details on the apllication's info page
+Now the demo application is ready to use at your localhost.
+You can see more details on the application's info page.